aframevr-userland/aframe-cli/README.md

 # aframe-cli

-A command-line tool for building A-Frame scenes.
+A command-line tool for building, managing, and publishing A-Frame scenes.

 > **⚠ NOTE:️ This is not meant to be used just yet.
 This is a WIP!**